BabylonJS/OldDocumentationSite/content/overviews/Canvas2D/Canvas2D_Origin.md

 Position and Rotation will be made relative to this origin, so it's important to understand how it works.

-:bulb: The default value is [0.5;0.5] which means the origin is at the center of the Primitive.
+The default value is [0.5;0.5] which means the origin is at the center of the Primitive.
 Rotation will be made around this center and position will be relative from this center.

 The actual position of the origin point is computed using the `actualSize` property of the Primitive, simply by multiplying the `origin` by `actualSize` then we subtract every coordinate for the Primitive by the resulting value.